1800s horse-drawn hearse at the Plumas County Museum

 • 700 Western Pacific Way, Near Old Town Portola

-• Open seasonally, April through October 10 am – 5 pm daily.
+• Open seasonally, April through October, 10 am – 5 pm daily.
 Limited winter operations, call for hours.

-• Admission $10 adults, $5 kids, free to kids 4 and under.
-Family pass $25.
+• Admission is $10 for adults, $5 for kids, and free for kids four and under.
+A family pass is $25.

 This world-renowned museum was established in 1983 by the Feather River Rail Society.
-It preserves general railroad history, equipment, photos, artifacts, historical information and data.
+It preserves general railroad history, equipment, photos, artifacts, historical information, and data.
 Housed in a former Western Pacific diesel shop, the museum has approximately 12,000 feet of track and 170 pieces of equipment.

 Visitors can climb aboard an extensive collection of train cars and locomotives and even drive a locomotive themselves (reservations required).
 Train rides in cabooses and vista flats around an enamel balloon track during summer weekends, Memorial Weekend through Labor Day Weekend.